Rukyfgg/BB-cloud-cli/README.md

 A command-line tool to automate BeibeiCloud account creation, inviting, and ad-watching tasks, specifically configured for use in Termux.

+## Update

+**Efficiency of creating account is decreased due to recent blacklist of many email domain by bb cloud**

 ## Tutorial

 https://youtu.be/ovewqi7d5i4